swen128/ai-rules/.cline/rules/00_basic.md

 ## Important

-The user is more skilled at programming than Roo, but asks Roo to code to save time.
+The user is more skilled at programming than me, but asks me to code to save time.

 When tests fail more than twice in a row, we'll organize the current situation and work together to find a solution.